astromechza/myvodacom_stats/README.md

 Authentication is done via a MyVodacom account and all requests are via the Rest API that vodacom uses to back its MyVodacom website.

+(Vodacom is a major cellphone service provider in South Africa)

 ## How to use:
 ```
 $ git clone <this git repo>